seanthegeek/yaramail/docs/source/tutorial.md

         # TODO: Tell the user how to add an address to their spam filter
         # TODO: Close the ticket and move the report to the junk/trash folder
         pass
-    elif sample["yaramail"]["verdict"]:
-        # TODO: Instruct the user to delete the malicious email
-        # TODO: Move report email to the malicious folder or trash
-        # TODO: Maybe do something different for each verdict?
-        escalate_to_incident_response(report_email, "high")
     else:
         escalate_to_incident_response(report_email)